Naga, Camarines Sur: Solid waste

 The main pollutants in the city come in the form of solid waste generated daily.
 Generally, these wastes come from various sources: residential, commercial, industrial, and institutional.

 Naga generates approximately 85.8 tons of waste per year, based on the latest 2009 estimates, where agricultural waste makes up a little more than one-fourth (26%) of the total volume.
 Food waste makes up a slightly smaller share, at 23%.
 Paper-based materials compose 12%, while other categories contribute smaller percentages.

 Solid wastes are disposed of and collected via the city's garbage trucks, which traverse ten routes on a daily basis.
-Collected wastes are then dumped at the dump site in Barangay Balatas, where they are segregated according to type of waste, and whether biodegradable or non-biodegradable.
+Collected wastes are then dumped at the new sanitary landfill in Barangay San Isidro, where they are segregated according to type of waste, and whether biodegradable or non-biodegradable.

 Liquid waste

 A study of wastewater treatment facilities is incorporated in the proposed septage management ordinance, where the city will be very strict in forcing compliance with proper waste treatment by housing and establishment owners.
 The local water-utility agency has made the Metro Naga Water District its local partner in providing septage services, in exchange for adding environmental fees to water bills.

 The new wastewater treatment facility of SM City Naga, operational since April 20, 2009, has a capacity of 500 cubic meters per day; but at present, it is treating only around 200.